selcuksert/oauth-oidc-spa/client/auth-app/README.md

 # SPA OAuth & OIDC client

+Angular and Polymer based OAuth & OIDC SPA client.

-This SPA relies on two different OpenID certified OAuth & OIDC client and can be used alternatively with setting the `authSvcVer`(default: V1) parameter with relevant `AuthSvcVer` enumarated version in [`Constants`](/app/core/constants.ts) TS class:
+This SPA relies on two different OpenID certified OAuth & OIDC client and can be used alternatively with setting the `authSvcVer` (default: V1) parameter with relevant `AuthSvcVer` enumarated version in `Constants` TS class:
 ```javascript
 public static authSvcVer: AuthSvcVer = AuthSvcVer.V1;
 ```